microsoft/Dynamics365-Project-Operations-PowerApps/3x-4x-deprecated-solution/README.md

 4. Remove the deprecated components solution.

 # License
-The CAB file and resulting code is supplied to customers licensed for Dynamcis 365 Project Operations only.
+The CAB file and resulting code is supplied to customers licensed for Dynamics 365 Project Operations only.
 This is not covered by the MIT license.